 The Epic pass also offers a star-studded lineup, focused on (but not exclusive to) the ski areas owned and operated by Vail Resorts.
-Breckenridge, Keystone, Vail, Beaver Creek, A-Basin, all in Colorado, are part of the pass.
+Breckenridge, Keystone, Vail, Beaver Creek, all in Colorado, are part of the pass.
 Heavenly and Northstar in the Tahoe area, and Park City / Canyons in Utah area as well.
 The kicker is Whistler – Blackcomb, which when added a couple years ago, caused everyone to do a double take.
 Nice add.

 There are several other resorts on the passes as well, but these tend to be the headliners.
 If you live away from the Rockies, you might find a local resort on the pass which would give you access to that ski area as well as a “bonus” trip to the mountains, all on the same pass.
 For example, the folks in the Twin Cities can ski Afton Alps on the Epic Pass, but also any mountain resort that they might plan a trip to as well.